skramm/udgcd/README.md

  - At present, this code requires a static allocated variable (done automatically by compiler, as it is templated).
  Thus it is **not** thread safe, neither can it handle multiple graphs simultaneously.
+- Complexity has not been quantified, but should be for sure more than the one of some most recent papers (see References).

 ### How does it work ?
  <a name="s_inside"></a>